Frequently Asked Questions

 This time commitment may sound daunting, but many students on our team handle it well, even on top of other responsibilities.
 It is possible to be successful in school, maintain a job, and row at the same time -- it just takes some hard work and time management skills.
 Additionally, after rowing for a month or two, many of our students have found that the time they spend rowing becomes a cathartic break from their busy lives rather than another chore on their to-do list.

 Not at all!
-The stereotype that rowers are up at five a.m. every day is only partly true -- we definitely have to do this sometimes, but for most people, that early alarm doesn’t go off more than two or three times a week.
+The stereotype that rowers are up at five a.m. every day is only partly true -- we definitely have to do this sometimes.
 (Sometimes it can be hard to get out of bed, but when you have a morning water practice with a gorgeous sunrise on the lake, it’s worth it.)
+For most people, the only practices that they have are in the afternoon.
+Coaches understand that most people are not morning people.
 Our team has lots of workouts and practices in the afternoons, don’t worry!

-The racing season lasts from September to May, but there aren’t races over the holidays.
+The racing season lasts from September to May.
 Our team attends between three and five races every semester.
-The races occur on Saturdays and depending on the location, we will drive to the race site either the Friday night before or the morning of.
-We race all over the southeast, in Chattanooga, Augusta, Gainesville, FL, Nashville, Oak Ridge, and even at the 1996 Olympic Course in Gainesville, GA.
+Depending on the location, we will drive to the race site either the Friday night before or the morning of.
+We race all over the southeast: in Chattanooga, Augusta, Nashville, Oak Ridge, and even at the 1996 Olympic Course in Gainesville, GA.

 Think of fall and spring racing for rowing like the difference between your high school’s cross country and track team -- the fall season involved longer-distance cross country, and the spring was shorter sprint distances.

 For rowing, Fall races are called Head Races.
-They take place on a 5000-meter course, usually on a river, and are done via time trials.
-Boats go down a river one at a time to try to race the course the fastest, and the times are immediately uploaded online afterward so that everyone can see who medaled.
+They take place on a 5000 meter course, usually on a river, and are done via time trials.
+Boats go down a river one at a time to try to race the course the fastest, and the times are immediately uploaded online afterwards so that everyone can see who medaled.

 Spring races are called Sprints.
 They’re only 2000 meters long (about 7-8 minutes), and they are much faster and very exciting.
 Boats will be lined up side by side, up to 8 boats across, and race down the course in straight lines together.
-Our regional competition (SIRA in Oak Ridge, TN) and national competition (ACRA in Gainesville, GA) occur in the spring.
+Our regional competition and national competition occur in the spring.

-Dues are about $1,000 for the whole year.
-Rowers and coxswains pay their dues in 3-4 separate increments throughout each semester, so they don’t have to pay all of the money upfront.
+Dues are about $1,000 for the whole year for rowers ($500 paid each semester).
+Rowers and coxswains pay their dues in two to three separate increments throughout each semester, so they don’t have to pay all of the money upfront.
+Coxswain dues are a bit lower.
+Generally, they are about $600 ($300 paid each semester).
 Also, our Finance officers are flexible and willing to work with any team members who may have financial difficulties when it comes to paying dues.
 We are a student-run team, after all — we more than anyone else understand that money can be tight for college students.

 Since our team is a club sport, we don’t get much funding from the school, so most of our budget is supported by the dues we receive from the team.
 Dues payments are used for all aspects of running the team, including paying our three full-time coaches, buying and maintaining equipment, gas and maintenance of our team truck and trailer, overnight stay and a meal or two for the team on race weekends, and registration fees for all of our races.